Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

-To clarify this issue, consider round~$i$ where, without loss of generality, Alice sends the message $m_i$.
-The latter property means that the last transmission \emph{received} by Alice prior to round~$i$, $\Prev(i)$ (see Definition~\ref{def:prev}), must be uncorrupted.
-This ensures that this ensures that Alice learns which transmissions (so far) are correct and which are not, \emph{in both directions} (Lemma~\ref{lem:uncorrupt-Goodtrans}).
-It follows that Alice has full information about the on-going simulation of~$\pi_0$.
-In particular, she can generate the correct~$m_i$ that extends the simulation of~$\pi_0$ by one symbol.
-The former property ensures that $m_i$ itself, the correct extension of the simulation of~$\pi_0$, indeed arrives uncorrupted at the other side.
+The \textsc{TempTranscript} procedure computes the simulated transcript by concatenating all the messages that according to the current knowledge (a) were received uncorrupted and (b) were generated (at the sender's side) according to ``correct'' information, i.e., information that is consistent with the current chains.
+To clarify this behavior, consider round~$i$ where, without loss of generality, Alice sends the message~$m_i$.
+Assume that the last transmission \emph{received} by Alice prior to round~$i$, which we denote~$\Prev(i)$ (see Definition~\ref{def:prev}), is uncorrupted.
+This implies that Alice learns in round~$\Prev(i)$ the \emph{correct} current chain of Bob, i.e., which of Bob's transmissions so far are correct and which ones are corrupted.
+Using the feedback, Alice knows which of her transmissions were corrupted and thus she knows both current chains.
+Learning the correct chains allows Alice to retrieve a correct partial transcript of~$\pi_0$ (Lemma~\ref{lem:uncorrupt-Goodtrans}).
+Hence, she can generate the correct~$m_i$ that extends the simulation of~$\pi_0$ by one symbol.

-In each round of the protocol, the parties construct the partial transcript implied by messages received so far.
-If the received transmission is uncorrupt, the $\Trans$ procedure retrieves the correct implied transcript (i.e., the implied transcript is indeed a prefix of the transcript of~$\pi_0$).
-Then, the parties simulate the next rounds of~$\pi_0$ assuming the implied partial transcript.
+In each round of the protocol, the parties construct the partial simulated transcript implied by the current chains.
+If the received transmission is not corrupted, the $\Trans$ procedure retrieves the correct transcript (i.e., the simulated transcript at that point is indeed a prefix of the transcript of~$\pi_0$).
+Then, the parties simulate the next rounds of~$\pi_0$ assuming the simulated partial transcript.
 As long as there is no noise in two alternating rounds, the next transmission extends the simulation of~$\pi_0$ by one symbol.
 Otherwise, the sent symbol may be wrong, however, it will be ignored in future rounds once the chains indicate that this transmission was generated due to false information.
-Finally, at the end of the protocol, the parties output the transcript implied by the \emph{longest} chain.
-The main part of this section is proving that the longest chain indeed implies a complete and correct simulation of~$\pi_0$.
+Finally, at the end of the protocol, the parties output the simulated transcript implied by the \emph{longest} chain at each side.
+The main part of this section is the proof that the longest chain indeed implies a complete and correct simulation of~$\pi_0$.